Rumpunzel/rpg-thingy/characters/talents/fight.md

 ---

-### Peace of Mind

-Conditions cannot hinder your attacks.
-At the beginning of a Fight conflict, if you suffer from a condition, you may gain an enduring `Battle Trance` boon with rating equal to the condition's rating.

 ### Deadly Precision

-While you are affected by a boon, increase your effort by **1** for each **1** your opponents roll.
+While testing against opponents, if you are affected by a boon, or they are affected by a bane, increase your effort by **1** for each **1** your opponents roll.

+### Student of Pain

+Decrease the minimum effort your opponents gain from your conditions and increase the minimum effort you gain from theirs by **1.**

 # Fight Specializations

-### Bolster
+### GET DOWN!

-When defending as a group with Fight, your allies do not increase the difficulty and not add extra dice for your opponent(s).
+When defending as a group, everyone gains minimum effort equal to the effort you achieved.

 ### Slayer